JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_0.md

 ### 3. Optimizing Text Generation in MLX: From Batching to Advanced Techniques

-Learn how to implement efficient batch text generation, a crucial feature for many real-world applications.
-We'll also cover custom KV-Cache implementation, streaming capabilities, and other text generation optimizations.
+Learn how to implement efficient batch text generation, an essential feature for many real-world applications.
+We'll also cover custom KV-Cache implementation and other text generation optimizations.

 ### 4. LoRA Fine-tuning and Evaluation on MLX

 Discover how to perform Low-Rank Adaptation (LoRA) training, enabling efficient fine-tuning of Phi-3-Vision on custom datasets.
-We'll also develop comprehensive evaluation techniques to ensure our LoRA-adapted model meets or exceeds the original's performance.

 ### 5. Building a Versatile AI Agent